 Oral health is something which millions of people throughout the world struggle with.
 It is usually poorer or lower class people who suffer from dental and oral health problems, but it doesn’t have to be this way.
-Even if you can’t afford to go to the dentist, there are still plenty of things that you can do to keep your mouth and teeth clean and healthy and to reduce your risk of tooth and gum disease.
+Even if you can’t afford to go to a dentist like Candlewood Dental Centre, there are still plenty of things that you can do to keep your mouth and teeth clean and healthy and to reduce your risk of tooth and gum disease.

 Our top tips for perfect oral health include: